Professor of Clinical Law and Faculty Supervisor: Jeffrey S. Gutman

 For more information, please login to the Portal.
 Complete application instructions are available on the Portal approximately one month prior to the registration period.

 In general, the Clinic represents clients in wage and hour and unemployment cases.
 We do not typically represent clients in employment discrimination cases.
 Most of our cases are through referrals from community partners or the Office of Administrative Hearings.
-However, the faculty remain open to accept other kinds of civil cases that will work well with our teaching, student practice, and Clinic mission.
+However, the Clinic may accept other kinds of civil cases that will work well with our teaching, student practice, and mission.

 There is no charge for services, although we may ask clients to contribute to certain litigation costs if they are able to do so.
 We reserve the right to seek attorney’s fees from opposing parties when appropriate.